-Ultra's liability is limited to the repair or replacement, at our option, of any defective product, and shall in no event include incidental or consequential commercial damages of any kind.
-Some states do not allow the exclusion or limitation of incidental or consequential damages, so the preceding limitation or exclusion may not apply to you.
+Ultra Electronics - USSI's liability is limited to the repair or replacement, at our option, of any defective product(s) and shall in no event include indirect, consequential, incidental, punitive, or special commercial damages of any kind.
+Some states do not allow the exclusion or limitation of indirect, consequential, incidental, punitive, or special damages so the preceding limitation or exclusion may not apply to you.